 Formally, Organization Development is an ongoing, systematic process of implementing effective organizational change. (reference: Wikipedia) The adoption of new technology isn’t just about using new systems but it’s also about abandoning an employees’ comfort zone in an effort to improve a process that defines a user’s job.
 That user’s role in the organization has a chain effect and therefore not only is it important to have user adoption for a system within a small group or department, but it’s important that the whole organization aligns itself to receive those changes and make changes as well.
 A stellar marketing department which has adopted SharePoint to streamline its content production and generates massive sales opportunities, is only helpful if the sales team is streamlined in order to take care of that increase.
 Organization development is about taking the culture of an organization and moving it forward together.
 OD leadership is the identification of an individual or team with the influence to do so.

 In terms of information technology and content management systems, collaboration systems, and social systems, we need to think about changing the culture of how an organization goes about their jobs and what systems they use to get their work done.
 An OD leader does not implement training or change, but rather understands the behavior behind what it would take to get the change to happen.
 This behavior is different for different organizations and its why a user adoption method may work in one organization but not another.
-You don’t have to be an expert to implement organization development, but if you find that your organization is struggling to adopt SharePoint, it may be time to consider some additional assistance from someone who has experience in this area.
+You don’t have to be an expert to implement organization development, but if you find that your organization is struggling to adopt key tools inside Microsoft 365 such as SharePoint and Microsoft Teams, it may be time to consider some additional assistance from someone who has experience in this area.